jsonmaur/coverup/README.md

     > Type: `integer`
     > Default: `0`

+  - **compactTo** - Compact the masking character to a defined length.
+This cannot be used in conjunction with `keepSymbols`, or an error will be thrown.

+    > Type: `integer`
+    > Default: `0`

   - **keepSymbols** - Whether you want to ignore symbols when masking.
 When set to `true`, only alphanumeric characters will be masked.
+This cannot be used in conjunction with `compactTo`, or an error will be thrown.

     > Type: `boolean`
     > Default: `false`